eelcovv/elixos/README.md

 To transer your git repo, either bundle or just add your publish key to your git hub account

-## Transfering the installation repoo to you laptop
+## Transfering the installation reoo to your laptop

 From now on, you can use the justfile entries to install the laptop